TotallyNotHuman/KFStories/FirstFlight/Chapter-6.md

 The station&#39;s interior was rather spartan; there were only a few computer terminals scattered here and there, airlocks leading to and from the interior, and a somewhat large screen at the center.
 However, something completely unexpected happened; upon the boarding party&#39;s entry, the station&#39;s artificial intelligence awakened, and issued forth a verbal message in – surprisingly – perfectly fluent and standard Kerblish.

-Relay Alpha artificial intelligence system activated.
+`Relay Alpha artificial intelligence system activated.
 Three sapient life forms detected.
 Species identification subroutine engaged.
-Species identification successful: _Kerbal sapiens_.
+Species identification successful: Kerbal sapiens.`

 Enman addressed the AI. &quot;I am Commander Christopher Enman of the starship _Scalpel_, the flagship of the Kerbin Fleet.
 We hail from a star named Kerbol, ten light-years distant.
 The _Scalpel_ is on an exploratory mission.&quot;

-Please dispense with the so-called &quot;First Contact&quot; procedures, as you call it.
+`Please dispense with the so-called &quot;First Contact&quot; procedures, as you call it.
 I understand that you are of Kerbol.
-By analyzing your primitively faint radio signals, I have pieced together a lingua matrix; with the matrix, I am able to converse with you in standard Kerblish.
+By analyzing your primitively faint radio signals, I have pieced together a lingua matrix; with the matrix, I am able to converse with you in standard Kerblish.`

 &quot;How did you receive our signals?&quot;

-I am unable to reveal that.
-For my database to be accessed, a prerequisite assessment must be completed first.
+`I am unable to reveal that.
+For my database to be accessed, a prerequisite assessment must be completed first.`

 &quot;What is the prerequisite assessment?&quot;

-To ensure that my database is viewed only by those who can interpret it, a basic language course must be completed by anyone who wishes to access it.
+`To ensure that my database is viewed only by those who can interpret it, a basic language course must be completed by anyone who wishes to access it.`

 &quot;Is it agreeable to you, Relay Alpha –?&quot;

-Please, just Alpha.
+`Please, just Alpha.`

 &quot;– very well, _Alpha_.
 We are not the only crew aboard the _Scalpel_.
 In fact, there will probably a few more boarding parties following ours.
 Is it agreeable to you if this current boarding party completes the basic language course on behalf of the later boarding parties?&quot;

-That is acceptable.
-You are sure that the boarding parties later are at the same literary level as you?
+`That is acceptable.
+You are sure that the boarding parties later are at the same literary level as you?`

 &quot;Positive.&quot;

-Very well.
-Please proceed to one of the computer terminals, and I shall upload the assessment to that terminal.
+`Very well.
+Please proceed to one of the computer terminals, and I shall upload the assessment to that terminal.`

 The trio proceeded to one of the active computer terminals, which there weren&#39;t a lot of.
 The AI understood, and uploaded the assessment to that particular terminal.
 Once the assessment was successfully uploaded, it spoke again.

-You will be given one hour to complete this assessment.
-The timer begins now.
+`You will be given one hour to complete this assessment.
+The timer begins now.`

+---

 &quot;Boarding Party to _Scalpel_.&quot;